AleksBulajic/Front_end_Project-2/README.md

 Add a game: Fill out the "Add a Game" form with the necessary details (title, thumbnail, description, genre, platform, publisher, developer, and freetogame_profile_url) and click the "Add Game" button to add a new game to the collection.

+Delete the random game: Clicking the "Delete" button will delete the random game from the collection

+Update the random game: Clicking the "Update" button will updtate specific information of the random game

 Technologies Used
 HTML